Psychologist Review on NHS or £60 – £150

 We all have different ideas of what we want from cosmetic surgery.
 Some of us have exceptionally high expectations of what surgery can do for us.
 Some of us are more realistic.
 National UK guidelines from BAAPS and BAPRAS require all patients to undergo some psychological assessment.
-This may be in the form of a clinic assessment or a consultation with a therapist or psychologist.
+This may be in the form of a clinic assessment or a consultation.
+Click here to find a therapist or psychologist.

 Mr Uppal and his team will help you with this and support you in anyway necessary.